hailtrace/schema-llama/README.md

 # Schema-JS

+## Preamble
+We have not written this project yet.
+It's currently in its conception and is going down the experimental development mode.
+Star the repo and see when we get it done.

+Thanks!

 ## Introduction

 This project is spawned out of a desire for pure javascript libraries that save time in long term projects.
 The basic concept behind this library is to take a "logically described schema" and transform it into an es6 class you can play with like any other es6 class you love. `Love ES6 More!`